Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-schemas-to-cluster.md

 1. Navigate to the **Synchronize** menu and select **Schemas to Cluster**.
-2. To synchronize schemas, select the source environment (Klaw metadata with topics and schemas) and the target environment (Apache Kafka cluster with the associated schema registry where the schemas need to be created).
+2. To synchronize schemas, select the source environment (Klaw metadata with topics and schemas) and the target environment (Apache Kafka® cluster with the associated schema registry where the schemas need to be created).
 3. Select the **Force Register** checkbox if you want to proceed with the sync despite compatibility failures.